37-year-old Hendricks County woman dies from flu-related illness

 By Friday, Karlie was sick herself.

-“Karlie went to med-check and they said yet you have the flu.
+“Karlie went to med-check and they said yes you have the flu.
 They gave her your typical list of instructions,” said Illg.

 Karlie went home that night to rest.
 But, the next day she did not feel any better and went to the emergency room.